 Make people accountable for actions and outcomes.

-Set targets for the number of women in the ADI’s leadership positions
+Set targets for the number of women in the ADI’s and FinTech's leadership positions

-Provide greater transparency on the ADI’s remuneration and promotion processes.
+Provide greater transparency on the ADI’s and FinTech's remuneration and promotion processes.

-Provide and normalise flexible working arrangements for the ADI’s female and male employees.
+Provide and normalize flexible working arrangements for ADI’s and FinTech's female and male employees.

 Provide shared care parental leave policies.